 TRYING NEW THINGS

 I certainly don’t claim to have all the answers.
-And I sure don’t envy tournament organizations trying to figure out how to make a good product, while doing right by the anglers and sponsors and putting together venue schedules with communities who can help facilitate pro events while many of their angler competitors are kicking them in the teeth every day online.
+And I sure don’t envy tournament organizations trying to figure out how to make a good watchable product with so many personalities, variables, difficulties in securing venues and more.
+Meanwhile they are also trying to do right by the anglers and sponsors and putting together venue schedules with communities who can help facilitate pro events while many of their angler competitors are kicking them in the teeth every day online.
 Pro bass fishing is fairly complex largely due to the fact you have to try to appease so many different people.
 You can’t get 5 anglers to agree on anything, much less pat you on the back for your attempts to do the right thing.